-Professional Extermination Services in Southern, NJ
+Professional Extermination Services in Atlantic City, NJ

 Richmond Pest Control’s technicians are EPA and NJ DEP licensed and certified and have years of experience exterminating rodents, pests and insects of all varieties.
 Our professional extermination services company is based in Brigantine, New Jersey & serves the surrounding areas of Cape May & Atlantic counties.
 We will rid your home or business of pesky, bothersome and downright disgusting insects and rodents quickly and safely.

 Our family-owned and operated business utilizes the Integrated Pest Management method, or IPM.
 The IPM Method will first identify the pest that needs to be eliminated to ensure only necessary actions are taken.
 Next, the pest-ridden area(s) are inspected for conditions that may be causing the infestation; this will help us set up the necessary steps you must take once treatment is done to prevent another invasion down the road.
 Lastly, an effective comprehensive course of action is determined and fully explained to you before any work is done.
 A thorough understanding of the treatment process and the steps you should take when we leave is vital to ensuring effective and long lasting results.